hayleygayfer/COMP2511-Lab04/README.md

 <img src="imgs/jumping.png" height=300 />

-Purple denotes possible finishing positions, silver marks squares that don't end your turn since another capture is available.  `Force Capture` ALWAYS applies for chained captures, the option is just toggable for that 'first' capture.
+Purple denotes possible finishing positions, silver marks squares that have another attached capture.
+If you click on a silver square it will end your turn still, you'll want to click on the branching purple position to chain jumps.

 If a piece makes it all the way to the end it 'crowns' gaining a unique symbol and the ability to move in both directions (forwards and backwards).